| |

 • Kosher salt and freshly ground black pepper to taste

-• Optional: Fresh tarragon or basil leaves, for garnish
+• Fresh tarragon or basil leaves (optional), for garnish

 Instructions

-• Prep the chicken breasts.
-Pat the chicken pieces dry with paper towels and sprinkle lightly with kosher salt and pepper.
+• Pat the chicken pieces dry with paper towels and sprinkle lightly with kosher salt and pepper.
 Put the flour in a bowl or plate and lightly coat the chicken pieces with it.

-• Brown the chicken.
-In a large skillet over medium heat, combine the butter and olive oil.
-When hot, add the chicken pieces and brown lightly on both sides.
+• Heat the butter and olive oil in a large skillet (12-inch) over medium-high heat.
+When hot, add the chicken pieces and cook for about 3 to 4 minutes on each side, or until lightly browned.
 Remove the chicken to a plate and set aside.

-• Deglaze the pan.
-Add champagne or wine and chicken broth to the skillet and bring to a simmer, scraping up any browned bits.
+• Add Champagne or wine and chicken broth to the skillet and bring to a simmer, scraping up any browned bits.
 Reduce the heat to medium-low and simmer, uncovered, for 5 minutes, or until reduced by about half.

-• Finish the chicken.
-Add the chicken back to the skillet.
+• Add the chicken back to the skillet.
 Cover, reduce the heat to low, and cook for 10 to 15 minutes, or until the chicken is tender and reaches 165°F on an instant-read thermometer inserted into the thickest pieces.
 Remove the chicken to a platter and keep warm.

-• Make the sauce.
-Add the heavy cream to the skillet and cook, uncovered, for an additional 5 minutes.
-Right before serving, stir in 1 to 2 teaspoons fresh lemon juice (or more to taste) and add parsley, salt, and pepper to taste.
+• Add the heavy cream to the skillet and cook, uncovered, for an additional 5 minutes.
+Right before serving, stir in 1 to 2 teaspoons fresh lemon juice and add the parsley.
+Taste and season with salt and freshly ground black pepper, if needed.

-• Serve.
-Serve chicken with the sauce and sprinkle with the sliced green onion tops, a few fresh tarragon or basil leaves (optional), and Parmesan cheese.
+• Serve chicken with the sauce and sprinkle with the reserved sliced green onion tops, Parmesan cheese, and a few fresh tarragon or basil leaves (if using).

 Nutrition